postcss/postcss/docs/api.md

 * `message (string)`: error description.
 * `opts (object) optional`: options.
-  * `plugin (string)`: plugin name, that created this error.
+  * `plugin (string)`: plugin name that created this error.
     PostCSS will set it automatically.
-  * `word (string)`: a word inside a node’s string, that should be highlighted as source of error.
+  * `word (string)`: a word inside a node’s string that should be highlighted as the source of the error.
-  * `index` (number): a index inside a node’s string, that should be highlighted as source of error.
+  * `index` (number): an index inside a node’s string that should be highlighted as the source of the error.

 ### `node.warn(result, message)`